Voices of Solaris

 Patricia Norton, alto

 Patricia moved to Burlington from eastern Vermont in April of 2022, and joined Solaris in the fall.
-She founded and directed the Juneberry Choral Program at the Upper Valley Music Center for six years just prior to coming to Burlington.
-Patricia songleads in the oral tradition as well, and since 2020 developed a Zoom program called Pocket Songs and a podcast called A Breath of Song.
-She is delighted to be close to her daughter’s family now, with extra time for composing, discovery walks, and reading.
+She is an experienced facilitator of group vocal improvisation, and has studied circle singing with Bobby McFerrin and Rhiannon.
+Patricia songleads in the oral tradition as well: online Pocket Songs, a new Burlington program called Flow Singing, and anytime with her podcast, A Breath of Song.
+With her husband, Tom, she is delighted to be close to their daughter’s family, with extra time for composing, discovery walks, and reading.

 Nan O’Leary, alto

 Nan was introduced to many musical genres at an early age, instilling in her the desire to continue singing in choruses throughout her life.
-Nan joined Solaris in 2014, is one of the founding members of Bella Voce (since 2004), Cantiamo (since 2009), and the Vermont Symphony Orchestra Chorus (since 2000).
-This keeps her very busy musically, while gardening at her home in Essex, VT fulfills her love of nature’s beauty during our too-short summers.
+Nan joined Solaris in 2014, is one of the founding members of Bella Voce (since 2004), Cantiamo (since 2009), and formerly with the VSO Chorus (for 16 years).
+This keeps her very busy musically, while gardening at her home in Essex, VT fulfills her love of nature’s beauty during our too-short (and now too-hot) summers.
+Nan loves spending time with her family and their two Cockapoos, Brydie & Binx.

 Steve Olson, bass